ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 ## BBS

-The BBS Signature Scheme [@!I-D.irtf-cfrg-bbs-signatures] is under active development within the CRFG.
+The BBS Signature Scheme [@!I-D.irtf-cfrg-bbs-signatures#05] is under active development within the CRFG.

 This algorithm supports both selective disclosure and unlinkability, enabling the holder to generate multiple presentations from one issued JWP without a verifier being able to correlate those presentations together based on the proof.

 ### JPA Algorithms {#BBS-registration}

-The `BBS-DRAFT-3` `alg` parameter value in the issuance protected header corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_` from [@!I-D.irtf-cfrg-bbs-signatures].
+The `BBS-DRAFT-5` `alg` parameter value in the issuance protected header corresponds to a ciphersuite identifier of `BBS_BLS12381G1_XMD:SHA-256_SSWU_RO_H2G_HM2S_`.

-The `BBS-PROOF-DRAFT-3` `alg` parameter value in the presentation protected header corresponds to the same ciphersuite, but used in presentation form.
+The `BBS-PROOF-DRAFT-5` `alg` parameter value in the presentation protected header corresponds to the same ciphersuite, but used in presentation form.

 ### Key Format

-The key used for the `BBS-DRAFT-3` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
-Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures, Section 3.3].
+The key used for the `BBS-DRAFT-5` algorithm is an elliptic curve-based key pair, specifically against the G_2 subgroup of a pairing friendly curve.
+Additional details on key generation can be found in [@!I-D.irtf-cfrg-bbs-signatures#05, Section 3.4]

-The JWK form of this key is an `OKP` type with a curve of `BLs12381G2`, with `x` being the BASE64URL-encoded form of the output of `point_to_octets_g2`.
+The JWK form of this key is an `OKP` type with a curve of `BLs12381G2`, with `x` being the BASE64URL-encoded form of the output of `point_to_octets_E2`.
 The use of this curve is described in [@!I-D.ietf-cose-bls-key-representations].

 <{{./fixtures/build/private-key.jwk.wrapped}}
 Figure: BBS private key in JWK format